adiah80/Normalizing-Flows/README.md

 **NOTE**: Model Weights (i.e. training logs) and the intermediate Cache can be found on this [Drive Link](https://drive.google.com/drive/folders/1kS9AJS2txirpITDypZBX2VP2xxd1cE0O?usp=sharing)

+An HTML render of `nbs/task2.ipynb` can be found [linked here](https://adiah80.github.io/tasks/html/Normalizing_Flows.html).
+This should be more convinient than directly using the notebook as GitHub usually has issues in loading them.

 ## Ideal Directory Structure

 Directory Structure [Excluding Log/Temp Files]: